-- Asskicking Equals Authority: The deities of Universe 10 all seem to believe in this.
+- Asskicking Leads to Leadership: The deities of Universe 10 all seem to believe in this.
 Zamasu was chosen by Gowasu to be his Supreme Kai Apprentice based solely on his power.
-Rumush also recruits the Universe 10 team based on raw power rather than intellect.
+Rumsshi also recruits the Universe 10 team based on raw power rather than intellect.
 Deconstructed on both counts; Zamasu is powerful, but he also lacks other other key qualities needed to be a Supreme Kai, like compassion, and Team Universe 10 are all curb-stomped because they focus on power over strategy.

 - Brains and Brawn: The Brawn to Universe 3's Brains, due to the two being Mirror Universes.

 - Butt-Monkey: They're clearly this during the Tournament of Power.
-None of their fighters have had an even slightly decent showing (Obuni being the exception.
-Napapa was probably the best one from the rest, but that was because he survived a knockout from Basil), having not eliminated anybody and getting easily eliminated in return.
+None of their fighters have had an even slightly decent showing (Obuni and Napapa being perhaps the only exceptions with their decent showings against Gohan, Caulifla and Basil), having not eliminated anybody and getting easily eliminated in return.
 Even their team leader, Mulithim gets casually off-screened by Frieza in episode 101 (anime) or gets taken out easily by Damon and/or Gamisaras (manga).
 Its twin counterpart, despite faring better, is also guilty of this.
 Keep in mind that Universe 10 being the home of Zamasu more or less necessitated this—it was a major plot point that he didn't know any mortals who surpassed the Kaioshins, even a weaker one like Shin, so logically the strongest mortals from his universe would still have to be pretty weak.
 Especially in the manga, when he comments that Kibito is really strong.note

 - Cessation of Existence: Their universe is erased from existence after losing the Tournament of Power in episode 103.
 Episode 103's title appropriately called for a main character to be ruthless towards Universe 10.
 To make it even more tragic, even Obni's memento is erased.
 Until they got restored by Android 17's selfless wish.